PeterKaf/Weather_API/README.md

 This script provides a Flask API to retrieve weather data from a CSV file.
 It allows users to query the data based on date range and temperature range.

+Additionaly in project files you can also find jupyter notebook with data analysis of API's dataset.

 ## Dataset

 All credit goes to the original author of the dataset.